unDEFER/neparsy/README.md

 Also it has original graphical representation and GUI for editing .np-files.

 # Compiling
-To compile from D-sources you can use `dub`:
+You can't compile from .np-files directly, but if you have compiled neparsy you can convert .np-files to D-files
-$ dub build
+$ ./neparsy -c src/parser.np src/parser.d

-# Neparsy branch
+# D-language branch
-Use `git checkout neparsy` to switch to neparsy version of repository
+Use `git checkout main` to switch to D-language version of repository